a-r-j/ProteinWorkshop/README.md

 ### From PyPI

 `proteinworkshop` is available for install [from PyPI](https://pypi.org/project/proteinworkshop/).
 This enables training of specific configurations via the CLI **or** using individual components from the benchmark, such as datasets, featurisers, or transforms, as drop-ins to other projects.
+Beforehand, make sure to install [PyTorch](https://pytorch.org/) using its official `pip` installation instructions (with CUDA support as desired).

 ```bash
 # install `proteinworkshop` from PyPI